Post Workout Drink: All the Difference

-Like I said, whey protein is whey protein!
-I get mine form the local grocery store, just remember to make sure it has 3-4g leucine per serving.
+As I said, whey protein is whey protein!
+I get mine from the local grocery store, just remember to make sure it has 3-4g leucine per serving.

 Finally, the ingredient that makes it all work more efficiently!
 Consuming dextrose (a carbohydrate) after an intense workout can induce an insulin spike.
 Once this insulin spike happens your muscle will absorb the protein and creatine more efficiently and at a higher rate.

-Basically meaning the protein and creatine gets to where it needs to be more effectively.
+Basically meaning the protein and creatine gets to where it needs to be more effective.

 It is also needed to allow leucine to more effectively induce protein synthesis and therefore help increase muscle growth (we are getting to hulk status now; Stark et al 2012)!
 See how dextrose is bringing it all together?